hernandoagf/ipfs-sync/README.md

-# ipfs-cluster-sync
+# ipfs-sync
-This repo contains all of the files that should be pinned on the IPFS Cluster
+This repo contains all of the files that should be pinned on IPFS